 - Preheat oven to 350 F

 - In a medium skillet heat olive oil and sauté onions until translucent, about 5 minutes, then add mushrooms and cook another 10 minutes.
-Add spinach cook another 2 minutes until heated through and season with salt.
+Add spinach.
+Saute spinach another 2 minutes until heated through and season with salt.

 - Get out your prepared tomato sauce.
-Spread half the tomato sauce in an even layer in the bottom of a 13″ by 9″ by 2″ (inch) baking dish.
+Spread half the tomato sauce in an even single layer in the bottom of a 13" by 9" by 2" (inch) baking dish.
 Sprinkle half of the grated parmigiano across the tomato sauce.

 - Top manicotti with the remaining bechamel sauce and shredded mozzarella.
 Cover pan tightly with foil and bake for about 50 minutes or until the noodles are just about cooked through.
 Remove foil and bake for another 5-10 minutes or until the noodles are al dente.

 - Let rest for about 10 minutes before serving.
 Garnish with fresh chopped parsley and grated parmigiano cheese and enjoy!

 *Know your béchamel is done: A properly thickened roux should “coat the back of the spoon,” which means dip your spoon into the béchamel and then draw a finger through the coated spoon.
 Does the sauce wipe clean, leaving an open space?
 Then your béchamel is done and ready.